-In respect of the Honor Code, any member of the University has the obligation to report to the authorities concerned any infringement of the code of conduct which comes to his or her notice and to check immediately any disorderly conduct or any breach of these regulations whenever they occur.
+This LIU Code of Conduct Handbook shall apply to all students of the University.
+Nothing in these rules shall exclude the enforcement and application of the laws of Uganda against any student.
+In these rules, "students of the University" shall include all persons who have registered for a course of study or research at the University.
+In respect of the Honor Code, any member of the University has the obligation to report to the authorities concerned any infringement of the code of conduct which comes to his or her notice and to immediately check any disorderly conduct or any breach of these regulations whenever they occur.